marcoshernandezisovalent/cilium-dc-design/docs/fabric_agnostic_features.md

 ### Native Routing and Auto Direct Node Routes

-Using these two features allows efficient packet sending between pods without needing extra encapsulation or overlay networks.
-With direct routes to each pod's IP subnet, Pods can communicate directly over the existing Layer 2 network.
-This reduces latency and potential overhead caused by tunneling protocols.
+Using these two features allows highly efficient packet forwarding between pods without the need for additional encapsulation or overlay networks.

-The Auto Direct Node Routes feature uses the current L2 network layout to simplify pod-to-pod communication, making packet delivery efficient and simple.
-It avoids the need to announce the Pod Subnet to the main network fabric, which keeps the network design cleaner and simpler.
+In a Kubernetes deployment running in direct mode on a network fabric, each pod is assigned an IP address from a routable subnet with direct Layer 2 or Layer 3 connectivity.
+This allows pods to communicate natively over the physical network infrastructure, eliminating the latency, CPU overhead, and complexity typically associated with tunneling protocols such as VXLAN or GRE.

-This setup matches Cilium's goal of providing high-performance, scalable, and simple networking for Kubernetes.
-By working closely with the Linux kernel's routing features, Cilium offers strong networking solutions without needing complex setups or extra network hardware.
+By maintaining direct routing to each pod subnet, the solution ensures minimal packet traversal path and maximum throughput delivering the best possible performance for East-West traffic in the cluster.
+This architecture is especially beneficial in performance-sensitive environments where low latency and deterministic network behavior are critical.

 {: .warning}
 This design aims to cover the vast majority of customer needs.
 However, if a cluster grows beyond 1,000 nodes, changes to the design might be needed.
 In these cases, it is strongly suggested to contact Isovalent for more help and support.